Jump toUpdate content

 Monitoring Kubernetes clusters

-- You have an account and are logged into the Scaleway console
+- A Scaleway account logged into the console

-- You have created a Kubernetes Kapsule cluster
+- Created a Kubernetes Kapsule cluster

 kubectl